 Other Documents that may be applicable at the time of filing a petition package:

-Application to Pay Filing Fee in Installments (B 3A)
+Application for Individuals to Pay the Filing Fee in Installments (B103A)

-Application for Waiver of Chapter 7 Filing Fee (B 3B)
+Application to Have the Chapter 7 Filing Fee Waived (B103B)

-Disclosure of Compensation of Attorney for Debtor (form B 203)
+Disclosure of Compensation of Attorney for Debtor (B2030)

 Filing Fees and Acceptable Payment Methods: